|

 From our Arieana Notebook:

-Guemura, bred by Spencer Borden, transferred to the
+Bred by Spencer Borden and transferred to the

 ownership of W.R.
-Brown and later sold to General J.M.
+Brown who later sold her to General J.M.
 Dickinson,

 distinctly visible within many future generations and on a